top of page

 Overview of the exhibition Zïlon and the Montreal Underground at the Écomusée du fier monde.
 The great nave of the former Généreux pool reveals its full height, with its art deco arches and skylight, welcoming Zïlon's works hung from the upper galleries.

-The contrast is striking: the art deco architecture, ordered, luminous, welcomes a raw, expressive work born in the street.
-The faces, Zïlon's central obsession, invade the space.
-Suspended on fabric, traced on mannequins, embodied in neons or video, they become a vibrant multitude.
-Red, black, nervous lines, multiplied gazes: everything converges toward an exploration of the human being in its fragility, its tension, its inner struggle.
+The contrast is striking: the art deco architecture, orderly, luminous, welcomes a raw and expressive work born in the street.
+Faces, Zïlon's central obsession, invade the space.
+Suspended on fabric, traced on mannequins, embodied in neon lights or videos, they become a vibrant multitude.
+Red, black, nervous lines, multiplied looks: everything converges towards an exploration of the human being in his fragility, his tension, his inner struggle.

 Zïlon, visges féminins suspendues, musée du fier mondo